Who is Scott Clifton?

 In high school, Scott was a member of the National Honor Society, and he received a full, four-year academic scholarship to the University of Central Florida, earning his B. A. in 1991.

 Scott began his career writing and editing for a family newspaper and a state banking association.
 He then taught Pre-Algebra, Algebra 1, Algebra 2, and English in the public and private school systems.
-His additional teaching experience includes private tutoring of students in mathematics, English, composition, and SAT preparation.
+His additional teaching experience includes private tutoring of students in mathematics, English, composition, and SAT Prep.

 As a young man, Scott lived in Wake Forest and worked for two summers at Camp Rockmont in Black Mountain.
 In 1985, as a teenager, he was captured by the Russians and exiled to the sweltering heat of Central Florida.
 In May 2007, however, he managed to escape in a hot air balloon with his family to western North Carolina.
 (Just a little joke there.
 It was actually a U-Haul truck.)